COVID-19 Safety precautions

 - Swimming: 60 minutes (Approx. 20 minutes of group lessons.
 Remaining time allocated to rec swim; including usage of an awesome diving board. *PLEASE BE ADVISED - Swim test required for diving board.)

-- The rest of the day is divided among art & crafts, drama, music, field games and theme-related activities.
+- The rest of the day is divided among art & crafts, field games and theme-related activities.

 Are lunch and snacks included?

 Yes!
-Lunch is prepared daily at Fremont Hillsí own Barracuda Grill, and morning and afternoon snacks are provided.
+Lunch is prepared daily at Fremont Hills’ own Barracuda Grill and packed in to-go containers, and morning and afternoon snacks are provided.

 What is the menu for the week?